-The development of bioenergies, like that of other low-carbon businesses1, is central to our ambition to become the responsible energy major.
-As pioneers in biofuels, which we have been producing for more than 20 years, and active participants in the production of bioplastics, we have a role in the sector’s future and the development of all biomass conversion pathways.
+As renewable, low-carbon resources, bioenergies have a vital contribution to make in reducing emissions, particularly in transportation.
+That is why bioenergies are a perfect fit with our ambition to become the responsible energy major.
+A pioneer in biofuels for more than 20 years and a bioplastics producer, we have a role in the bioenergies sector’s future and the development of all biomass conversion pathways.

 Bioenergies: Helping to Reconcile Growth and Climate Change

-A renewable, low-carbon resource, biomass encompasses all organic material derived from plants and animals.
+Biomass encompasses all organic material derived from plants, animals and microbes.

 Biomass can be converted to produce biofuels and bioplastics, and thereby help meet three major challenges.